Vidhi1155/Customer-Churn-and-Revenue-Analytics-Platform/README.md

 > *"We have 2 years of transaction data, 50,000 customer reviews, and no idea who our best customers are, who is about to leave, or why certain products keep getting returned."*

-This project solves exactly that — end to end, from raw data to actionable business recommendations — the same way a ZS Associates or McKinsey Analytics team would approach it.
+This project solves exactly that — end to end, from raw data to actionable business recommendations.

 ---